Inflatable boat repair paint for restoring old inflatables inflatable dinghies zodiac inflatable boats

 MSDS

-Inflatable boat paint, for inflatable boats, inflatable kayaks, dinghies, inflatable canoes & inflatable boat accessories.
+Premium inflatable boat paint, for inflatable boats, inflatable kayaks, dinghies, inflatable canoes & inflatable boat accessories.

 Restore Your Old Inflatable Boat.
 Renew your old, faded, sticky, deteriorating inflatable boat with this proven synthetic rubber coating.
 Great for Hypalon and PVC boats of all makes and models.
 SRC - Synthetic Rubber Coating - can renew and protect your inflatable by adding a layer of strong, UV resistant synthetic rubber that bonds directly with your existing surface - PVC or Hypalon.
 SRC has done wonders on Avon, Bombard, Caribe, Quicksilver, Zodiac, and many other inflatables.
 Add years of pleasure to your investment with SRC.